EventumAI/stellar_workshop3_public/workbook/workshop5/workshop5.md

 ## 📝 Reflection Questions

-After AI completes the refactoring, discuss:
+After refactoring is complete, discuss:

 1. **Safety**: Did tests provide confidence during refactoring?
 2. **Quality**: Is the code clearer and more maintainable?